net2phone/uc-roadmap/README.md

 ## 🗓 Quarterly milestones

-We have for major milestones every year.
+We have four major milestones every year.
 Every issue is scheduled to be released in one of these.
 Q1 starts on August every year, so we can assign months into quarters.

 | Q1 | Q2 | Q3| Q4